-Regions of parameter space where FAMOUS best simulates the Amazon forest fraction are incompatible with the regions where FAMOUS best simulates other forests, indicating a structural error in the model.
-We use the emulator to simulate the forest fraction at the best set of parameters implied by matching the model to the Amazon, Central African, South East Asian and North American forests in turn.
-We can find parameters that lead to a realistic forest fraction in the Amazon, but that using the Amazon alone to tune the simulator would result in a significant overestimate of forest fraction in the other forests.
-Conversely, using the other forests to tune the simulator leads to a larger underestimate of the Amazon forest fraction.

-We use sensitivity analysis to find the parameters which have most impact on simulator output, and perform a history matching exercise using credible estimates for simulator discrepancy and observational uncertainty terms.
-We are unable to constrain the parameters individually, but rule out just under half of joint parameter space as being incompatible with forest observations.
+- 10 We use sensitivity analysis to find the parameters which have most impact on simulator error.
+We use the emulator to simulate the forest fraction at the best set of parameters implied by matching the model to the Amazon, and to other major forests in turn.
+We can find parameters that lead to a realistic forest fraction in the Amazon, but using the Amazon alone to tune the simulator would result in a significant overestimate of forest fraction in the other forests.
+Conversely, using the other forests to calibrate the model leads to a larger underestimate of the Amazon forest fraction. - Finally, we perform a history matching exercise using credible estimates for simulator discrepancy and observational uncertainty terms.
+We are unable to constrain the parameters individually, but just under half of joint parameter space is ruled out as being incompatible with forest observations.
 We discuss the possible sources of the discrepancy in the simulated Amazon, including missing processes in the land surface component, and a bias in the climatology of the Amazon.